Thailand Has strong Plan To Handle US Tariffs, Hopes To Negotiate: PM - UrduPoint

 Finance ministry officials will meet to discuss steps to mitigate the immediate impact, he said, as well as drawing up guidelines for future negotiations.

+He suggested that Thailand should seek to expand exports to other countries, such as China.

+Investment house CGS International said in a briefing note that it expected the tariffs to wipe between 0.9 and 1.2 percent off Thai GDP in 2025.

-Paetongtarn, whose father Thaksin Shinawatra came to power as Thai PM in the wake of the late 1990s Asian financial crisis, hosts her Indian counterpart Narendra Modi on Thursday.
+Paetongtarn, whose father Thaksin Shinawatra was prime minister in the wake of the late 1990s Asian financial crisis, hosts her Indian counterpart Narendra Modi on Thursday.

 The pair will hold talks ahead of a summit on Friday of the BIMSTEC group of mostly South Asian countries plus Thailand and Myanmar, whose junta chief is making a rare foreign trip to attend.